Brabners Chaffe Street has bagged a lead role acting for West Ham United on the club’s appeal against a £30m payout to Sheffield United.

-The firm's head of sport, Maurice Watkins, is leading the team.
-West Ham appointed Brabners to take over from Travers Smith, who had previously been acting for the club on the dispute with Sheffield United.
+The firm’s head of sport Maurice Watkins is leading the team on the case.
+West Ham appointed Brabners to take over from Travers Smith, which was previously acting for the club on the dispute.

-A source at Travers said that the firm is still the club's main external firm for other matters, including corporate and finance, but that Brabners would be advising West Ham on its appeal to the Court for Arbitration in Sport in Switzerland.
+A source at Travers said that the firm was still the club’s main external adviser for other matters, including corporate and finance, but that Brabners would be acting for West Ham on its appeal to the Court for Arbitration in Sport in Switzerland.

-Denton Wilde Sapte has acted for Sheffield United, winning the club £30m in compensation from West Ham United after a Football Association hearing.
+Denton Wilde Sapte has been representing Sheffield United, winning the club £30m in compensation from West Ham after a Football Association hearing.
 Litigation partner John Rosenheim and arbitration specialist Paul Stothard led the team.

-Dentons instructed Ian Mill QC and Adam Lewis, both at Blackstone Chambers.
-Fountain Court's Michael Brindle QC, and Paul Harris at Monckton Chambers, were counsel to West Ham United.
+Dentons instructed Ian Mill QC and Adam Lewis at Blackstone Chambers.
+Fountain Court’s Michael Brindle QC and Paul Harris at Monckton Chambers advised West Ham.

-The compensation claim came about after Carlos Tevez, who was later found to be ineligible to play, scored the winner for West Ham United against Manchester United on the last day of the 2006/2007 Premier League season, causing Sheffield United to be relegated.
+The compensation claim came about after Carlos Tevez, who was later found to be ineligible to play, scored the winning goal for West Ham against Manchester United on the last day of the 2006-07 Premier League season, causing Sheffield United to be relegated.